My Quiet Kitchen

 Store vegan mozzarella in the refrigerator for up to 5 days.
 It's also freezer-friendly.
 Place in an airtight container, and thaw before use.

-The original version of the recipe plus our favorite vegan pepperoni.
+Pictured above is the original version of the recipe plus our favorite vegan pepperoni.

 • wedge slice cut from wheel of vegan cheese